Is My Power Steering Pump Bad

 To test for pressure, turn your car off and remove the cap from your power steering reservoir.
 Fill up the reservoir until the gauge reads about 20 PSI – 30 PSI.
 Reconnect your hoses, turn on your engine and check for leaks by shaking each hose vigorously.
 If any leak appears, replace that hose immediately.
 If everything checks out okay, you can re-install your caps and drive away!

-See also How To Change Power Steering Reservoir
+See also How Much Is It To Fix A Power Steering Pump

 How to replace a power steering pump on a car